American Airlines Flight 77: Crash

 While Flight 77 was 5 mi west-southwest of the Pentagon in Arlington County, Virginia, it made a 330-degree spiral turn clockwise.
 By the end of the revolution, the 757 was descending 2200 ft, pointed toward the Pentagon and downtown Washington.
 Advancing the throttles to full power, Hanjour rapidly began diving toward his target.
 The wings clipped five street lights as the plane flew level above the ground, while the right wing in particular struck a portable generator, creating a smoke trail seconds before smashing into the Pentagon.

-Flying at speeds of 530 mph over the Navy Annex Building adjacent to Arlington National Cemetery, Flight 77 crashed into the Pentagon's western flank at 09:37:46.
+Flying at a speed of 530 mph over the Navy Annex Building adjacent to Arlington National Cemetery, Flight 77 crashed into the Pentagon's western flank at 09:37:46.
 The plane struck the establishment at the first-floor level and was rolled slightly to the left, with the right wing elevated as it crashed.
 The front part of the fuselage immediately disintegrated upon impact, while the mid and tail sections continued moving for another fraction of a second, with tail section debris penetrating farthest into the building.
-In total, the aircraft took eight-tenths of a second to pass 310 ft through the three outermost of the structure's five rings and unleashed a fireball that rose 200 ft above the building.
+In total, the aircraft took 0.8 seconds to pass 310 ft through the three outermost of the structure's five rings and unleashed a fireball that rose 200 ft above the building.
+The 64 people aboard the flight were killed instantly, while a further 125 people in the Pentagon were either killed outright or fatally injured.

 In the minutes leading up to the crash, Reagan Airport controllers had asked a passing Air National Guard Lockheed C-130 Hercules to identify and follow the aircraft.
 The pilot, Lieutenant Colonel Steven O'Brien, told them he believed it was either a Boeing 757 or 767, observing that its silver fuselage meant it was most likely an American Airlines jet.
 O'Brien mentioned having difficulty picking out the airplane in the "East Coast haze", but moments later reported seeing a "huge" fireball.
 His initial assumption as he approached the crash site was that the plane had simply hit the ground, but upon closer inspection he saw the damage done to the Pentagon's west side and relayed to Reagan control, "Looks like that aircraft crashed into the Pentagon, sir."